 Why You Might Choose to Sell

 Selling your home provides immediate access to your equity.
 This can be used to fund a down payment, invest or improve your cash position.

 Selling can often be the best route if you are planning a major life change, such as retiring, moving across the country or purchasing a new home quickly.
 You also avoid the complications of property management, including tenant screening, maintenance and ongoing legal responsibilities.
-Selling removes these obligations and provides a clean break from the property, freeing you to focus on your next chapter.
+Because selling removes these obligations, you have a clean break from the property, freeing you to focus on your next chapter.

 However, selling comes with upfront costs, including real estate commissions, closing costs and possible repairs to make the home market-ready.
 In a softer market, you may not get the price you expect, potentially limiting your return.